-Merrilyn Astin Tarlton (@astintarlton) is the author of "Getting Clients: For Lawyers Starting Out and Starting Over" (Summer, 2016).
-She has been helping lawyers and law firms think differently about the business of practicing law since 1984.
-She is Partner/Catalyst at Attorney at Work, a founding member of the Legal Marketing Association, a past President of the College of Law Practice Management and an LMA Hall of Fame inductee.
+Merrilyn Astin Tarlton (@astintarlton) has been helping lawyers and law firms think differently about the business of practicing law since 1984.
+She is the author of "Getting Clients: For Lawyers Starting Out and Starting Over," and writes regularly for Attorney at Work, where she was a founding partner.
+Merrilyn is a founding member of the Legal Marketing Association, a past President of the College of Law Practice Management and an inductee into the LMA's Hall of Fame.